Back to Blog

 This creates a fundamental mismatch for agencies.
 Here is what Vapi lacks for the agency use case:

 No built-in CRM or client management: Agencies managing 10, 20, or 50 clients need centralized dashboards with per-client analytics, billing, and configuration.
-Vapi offers none of this.
+Vapi offers none of this natively.

 Engineering resources required: Deploying Vapi requires developers.
 There is no visual configuration, no website-scraping agent builder, no drag-and-drop setup.
 For agencies without in-house engineering, this means hiring contractors or learning to code.